suchit1010/solanaDatastorage/README.md

 ## Conclusion and Recommendations

 Solana's state bloat crisis requires **immediate architectural intervention** to maintain its position as a **high-performance blockchain**.
-The three proposed solutions each offer **significant improvements** over the current unsustainable trajectory:
+The four proposed solutions each offer **significant improvements** over the current unsustainable trajectory:

 **For Immediate Implementation**: **Tiered State Architecture (TSA)** provides the **best balance** of **storage reduction**, **implementation feasibility**, and **backward compatibility**.
 With **90% storage reduction** and **minimal ecosystem disruption**, TSA can be deployed within **12-18 months**.